TimBest/travel-blog/_posts/2022-09-06-hoi-an-lantern-making.md

 1. Apply some glue
 2. Add the silk
-3. Stretch the fabric to remove any wrinkle
+3. Stretch the fabric to remove any wrinkles
 4. Trim the edges
 5. Repeat for each side